 From Ethiopian supper clubs to Thai cooking classes, wine & cheese tasting, dinner parties and workshops, there are loads of options.
 You’ll meet people and eat well: the perfect combo.

 15. Make your seatmates your actual mates

 To meet people travelling, get chatting on buses, trains and planes.
 You’re likely headed to the same place so it’s a sensible time to start a conversation about the location you’re going to.

 If I get a choice of a seat, I’ll always head to a solo person especially if they look like they’re backpacking too.

-For the most ‘backpacker’ option, use FlixBus in Europe and 12Go in Asia.
+For the most ‘backpacker’ option, use FlixBus when travelling solo in Europe and 12Go in travelling alone in Southeast Asia.

 16. Try Couchsurfing

 If hostels aren’t for you, use Couchsurfing to make friends while travelling solo.
 Not only do you get free accommodation, but your host will likely show you around and offer tips and insights.